hazelcast/hazelcast/hazelcast-documentation/src/SpringIntegration.md

 ### Spring Cache

-please see our sample application for [Spring Cache](https://github.com/hazelcast/hazelcast-code-samples/tree/master/hazelcast-integration/spring-cache-manager)
+Please see our sample application for [Spring Cache](https://github.com/hazelcast/hazelcast-code-samples/tree/master/hazelcast-integration/spring-cache-manager).

 As of version 3.1, Spring Framework provides support for adding caching into an existing Spring application.